- Home

 All of this will be vitally important to address the adverse flood and water supply impacts expected with changing hydrology due to climate change.

-Throughout the winter months, Scripps scientists launch weather balloons, called radiosondes, from two locations in Yuba County.
+Throughout the winter months, Scripps scientists launch weather balloons, called radiosondes, from two locations in Yuba County for storm-specific sampling.
 The weather balloons measure and collect temperature, pressure, moisture and wind data to help researchers better understand the vertical structure of the atmosphere during storms, to improve atmospheric river forecasting.
-Researchers also use radar and drop airborne sensors from aircraft flying above the storms while they are still out over the Pacific Ocean (similar to “Hurricane Hunters”), to help build a robust data collection.
+Researchers also use radar and drop airborne sensors from aircraft flying above the storms while they are still out over the Pacific Ocean (similar to “Hurricane Hunters”), to help build a robust data collection, while weather stations on the ground help "ground truth" conditions.

 Related